hartenthaler/hh_clippings_cart_enhanced/README.md

 <a name="thanks"></a>
 ## Thank you

-Special thanks to [huhwt](https://github.com/huhwt/) for testing and suggestions.
+Special thanks to [huhwt](https://github.com/huhwt/) for testing, suggestions, and contributions.

 <a name="license"></a>
 ## License